 In the end, Moore lost the election to Doug Jones, a Democrat.

-Romney announced he is running for Senate in Utah on Feb.
+Romney announced his Senate run in Utah on Feb.
 16.

 In a video posted to his social media accounts, Romney praised the character, work ethic and service of Utah residents.

 “I have decided to run for United States Senate because I believe I can help bring Utah’s values and Utah’s lessons to Washington.
 Utah is a better model for Washington than Washington is for Utah,” Romney said.

 “Given all that America faces, we feel this is the right time for me to serve our state and our country,” Romney said.